 While formal training isn’t necessary to get started as a Pinterest VA, brushing up on your skills can definitely help you stand out from the crowd.
 This can help you become a Pinterest manager.

 My friend Kristen at Become a Pinterest VA is one of the most successful Pinterest Virtual Assistants out there.
-As former VA, she’s complied all her knowledge (along with Gina’s marketing skills) into a comprehensive course: Become a Pinterest VA.
+As former VA, she’s complied all her knowledge into a comprehensive course: Become a Pinterest VA.

 You’ll walk away from this course knowing exactly how to find and pitch to clients, build effective relationships, and run a successful Pinterest virtual assistant business.
 Sounds like high-value stuff right?